 Sound too easy to be true?
 With PicMonkey, it really is that simple!
 Here’s a more detailed tutorial on how to help your kids create homemade valentines that will send them to the head of the class.

 1. Create a blank canvas

 Hover your mouse over Design on the PicMonkey homepage and select Blank canvas.
 Choose a size and color for your valentine.

-2. Add an overlay and text to your valentine design
+2. Add an graphic and text to your valentine design

 Go to the Graphics tab where you’ll find some adorable kid-friendly images.
 We used some cuties from Whimsy.
 You’ll also find plenty of valentine-y graphics in our Sweethearts theme (in the Themes tab).

 Then click the Text tab, choose a font, click Add text, and position the box where you want your text to appear.
 Now type away!
 You can create a different text box for your “To” and “From” lines, and make sure it’s all perfectly positioned with our alignment tools.

 3. Save your creation

 4. Go to Collage and choose a layout

 Go back to the homepage and click Collage.
 Click the Layouts tab and choose Square Deal.
 We’re going to work with the 4 x 4 option.
 Now change the dimensions of your layout to fit the 8 x 10 inch paper you’ll be printing on.
 In the bottom toolbar, click the lock icon to snap it open.
 Change the collage’s dimensions to 2400 x 3000 pixels (see our pixel to inches conversions chart, if you have a different print size in mind).
 Click the lock icon again to set your new dimensions.
 For a step-by-step look at how to use our collage tool, see our tutorial.